Revisiting the role of heterophily in graph representation learning: An edge classification perspective: Abstract

 \section{Abstract}

-Graph Neural Networks (GNNs) aim at integrating node contents with graph structure to learn nodes/graph representations.
-Nevertheless, it is found that most of existing GNNs do not work well on data with high heterophily level that accounts for a large proportion of edges between different class labels.
-Recently, many efforts to tackle this problem focus on optimizing the way of feature learning.
-From another angle, this work aims at mitigating the negative impacts of heterophily by optimizing graph structure for the first time.
-Specifically, on assumption that graph smoothing along heterophilious edges can hurt prediction performance, we propose a structure learning method called \emph{LHE} to identify heterophilious edges to drop.
-A big advantage of this solution is that it can boost GNNs without careful modification of feature learning strategy.
-Extensive experiments demonstrate the remarkable performance improvement of GNNs with \emph{LHE} on multiple datasets across full spectrum of homophily level.
+Graph representation learning aim at integrating node contents with graph structure to learn nodes/graph representations.
+Nevertheless, it is found that many existing graph learning methods do not work well on data with high heterophily level that accounts for a large proportion of edges between different class labels.
+Recent efforts to this problem focus on improving the message passing mechanism.
+However, it remains unclear whether heterophily truly does harm to the performance of graph neural networks (GNNs).
+The key is to unfold the relationship between a node and its immediate neighbors, e.g., are they heterophilous or homophilious?
+From this perspective, here we study the role of heterophily in graph representation learning before/after the relationships between connected nodes are disclosed.
+In particular, we propose an end-to-end framework that both learns the type of edges (i.e., heterophilous/homophilious) and leverage edge type information to improve the expressiveness of graph neural networks.
+We implement this framework in two different ways.
+Specifically, to avoid messages passing through heterophilous edges, we can optimize the graph structure to be homophilious by dropping heterophilous edges identified by an edge classifier.
+Alternatively, it is possible to exploit the information about the presence of heterophilous neighbors for feature learning, so a hybrid message passing approach is devised to aggregate homophilious neighbors and diversify heterophilous neighbors based on edge classification.
+Extensive experiments demonstrate the remarkable performance improvement of GNNs with the proposed framework on multiple datasets across the full spectrum of homophily level.

 \ccsdesc[500]{Computer systems organization~Embedded systems} \ccsdesc[300]{Computer systems organization~Redundancy} \ccsdesc{Computer systems organization~Robotics} \ccsdesc[100]{Networks~Network reliability}